-We have used the EEF Teaching and Learning toolkit and EEF guidance reports alongside other research, including the DfE reading review report published in July to inform our strategy.
+We have used the EEF Teaching and Learning toolkit and EEF guidance reports alongside other research to inform our strategy.
 We have selected a small number of priorities as we believe that having fewer priorities will allow us to be more successful in our implementation, We will use termly light-touch reviews to ensure our approach is effective.